Cirsium acaule - Dwarf thistle

 Meaning for nature conservation

 Cirsium acaule is a key species in dry and limestone grass, which are among the most diverse and at the same time endangered habitats in Europe.
 The preservation of this plant is closely linked to the protection of these habitats, which are threatened by intensification of agriculture, development and reforestation.
-In some regions, the Stangellous scratch thistle is therefore the goal of protective measures that aim to maintain and promote their stocks.
+In some regions, the dwarf thistle is therefore the goal of protective measures that aim to maintain and promote their stocks.

 Use and cultural importance